 The first Saturday in November marks the opening of high-country lakes in the North Canterbury Region.

-This year it lands on the 2nd of November.
+This year the Saturday falls on the 7th of November.

 These are mainly dominated by rainbows hence the later opening.

 These are fast broken rivers with not much holding water.